Examining the masculinity of sport—and the meaning of the ‘killer instinct’—through the chilling words of NFL players, past and present.

 The quotes used in Good Men Project artwork are from ESPN SportsCenter’s October 29, 2014 video on football on-the-field violence.

-Thank you to Theresa Byrne for her assistance on this piece.
+Thank you to Theresa Byrne and Lisa Hickey for their assistance on this piece.